google/WebFundamentals/src/content/en/updates/2018/03/present-web-pages-to-secondary-attached-displays.md

 project_path: /web/_project.yaml
 book_path: /web/updates/_book.yaml
-description: Present web pages that support the Presentation API to a secondary attached displays.
+description: Chrome 66 allows web pages to use a secondary attached display through the Presentation API and to control its contents through the Presentation Receiver API.

-{# wf_updated_on: 2018-03-27 #}
+{# wf_updated_on: 2018-04-05 #}
-{# wf_published_on: 2018-03-27 #}
+{# wf_published_on: 2018-04-05 #}
 {# wf_tags: news,media,presentation #}
 {# wf_featured_image: /web/updates/images/2018/03/present-web-pages-to-secondary-attached-displays/hero.jpg #}
-{# wf_featured_snippet: Chrome 66 allows users to present web pages that support the Presentation API to a secondary attached display, and control the contents being shown from the controlling page on the main display with the Presentation Receiver API. #}
+{# wf_featured_snippet: Chrome 66 allows web pages to use a secondary attached display through the Presentation API and to control its contents through the Presentation Receiver API. #}
 {# wf_blink_components: Blink>PresentationAPI #}

-# Present Web Pages to Secondary Attached Displays {: .page-title }
+# Present web pages to secondary attached displays {: .page-title }

 {% include "web/_shared/contributors/beaufortfrancois.html" %}

-Chrome 66 allows users to present web pages that support the [Presentation API] to a secondary attached display, and control the contents being shown from the controlling page on the main display with the [Presentation Receiver API].
+Chrome 66 allows web pages to use a secondary attached display through the [Presentation API] and to control its contents through the [Presentation Receiver API].

 <figure>
   <img src="/web/updates/images/2018/03/present-web-pages-to-secondary-attached-displays/step1.jpg"